In the Heat of the Sun: Reception

 Immediately after its release, major critics praised it as the most important work in Chinese cinema since Zhang Yimou's Red Sorghum (1987).
 Like Zhang Yimou's film, In the Heat of the Sun reinvented cinematic language while retelling a key moment in China's history, highlighting the film's significance within the evolution of Chinese cinema.

-In 1995, In the Heat of the Sun was a domestic box office hit, surpassing Hollywood blockbusters like The True Lies, Lion King and Forrest Gump.
+In 1995, In the Heat of the Sun was a domestic box office hit, surpassing Hollywood blockbusters such as The True Lies, Lion King and Forrest Gump.
 Critics praised the film's cinematography, its emotional depth, and its innovative narrative style.
 It was also one of the first major Chinese films to directly engage with the Cultural Revolution from a highly personal and introspective perspective.
 Scholars have since regarded the film as a landmark in Sixth Generation Chinese cinema, both for its stylistic choices and for its subtle political commentary.